-We have audited the accompanying financial statements of the Marshalltown Water Works (Water Works), a component unit of the City of Marshalltown, as of and for the years ended June 30, 2023 and 2022, and the related Notes to Financial Statements, which collectively comprise the Water Works' basic financial statements listed in the table of contents.
+We have audited the financial statements of the Marshalltown Water Works (Water Works), a component unit of the City of Marshalltown, as of and for the years ended June 30, 2024 and 2023, and the related Notes to Financial Statements, which collectively comprise the Water Works' basic financial statements listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Marshalltown Water Works, a component unit of the City of Marshalltown, as of June 30, 2023 and 2022, and the respective changes in its financial position and, where applicable, cash flows thereof for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the Marshalltown Water Works, a component unit of the City of Marshalltown, as of June 30, 2024 and 2023, and the respective changes in its financial position, and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.